In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Burmese salmon salad with lemongrass and apple

-Kudos to Chef Justine for creating this delicious twist on Burmese tea leaf salad.
-She dusts wild salmon with beet powder for earthy flavor and a dazzling crimson color.
+udos to Chef Justine for creating this delicious twist on Burmese tea leaf salad.
+She dusts wild salmon with coriander seeds and beet powder for a citrusy aroma, earthy taste, and dazzling crimson color.

 In your bag

 - 2 wild Alaskan skin-on salmon fillets (about 5 ounces each)

 - 2 sustainably raised Faroe Islands skinless salmon fillets (about 5 ounces each)

 - 2 wild skin-on snapper fillets (about 6 ounces each)

 - 2 sustainably raised skin-on barramundi fillets (about 6 ounces each)

 - 1½ teaspoons beet powder

 - 1 wedge organic Savoy or other cabbage (about 7 ounces)